 JLAP, Inc. Performance Audit July 22 through October 26, 2015

-By: Mark C, Surprenant, President of JLAP, Inc.
+By: Mark C, Surprenant, Past President of JLAP, Inc.

 Over the last five years, JLAP has conducted an enthusiastic educational and networking campaign to promote JLAP’s life-saving confidential services in an effort to grow the program.

 Many important, positive milestones have been reached in recent years, including but not limited to:

 1) Tripling JLAP’s budget to expand its professional staff and programming, and broaden its expertise to render assistance with all mental health issues such as depression and burnout, not just alcohol and drug addiction issues;

 2) Improving its programming quality on all fronts and specifically improving clients’ long-term success rates by implementing appropriate professionals’ programming criteria in clients’ evaluation, assessment, and treatment facilitation;